-Brookfield buys Toshiba nuclear unit, Westinghouse Electric
+Westinghouse, Toshiba’s troubled nuclear unit, is acquired

 CRANBERRY TOWNSHIP, Pa.
-(AP) — Brookfield Business Partners LP is buying Westinghouse Electric Co. in a deal worth about $4.6 billion.
+(AP) — Westinghouse Electric, the U.S. nuclear unit of embattled Japanese electronics giant Toshiba, has been acquired in a deal valued at about out $4.6 billion.

-Westinghouse, the U.S. nuclear unit of Toshiba, filed for bankruptcy protection in March.
+Westinghouse Electric Co. declared bankruptcy protection early last year, leaving a number of nuclear projects in limbo.

-Westinghouse said Thursday that the transaction doesn’t involve cash, but includes the assumption of a number of pension, environmental and operating obligations.
+The acquisition by Brookfield Business Partners LP on Thursday comes one day after an agreement tying up loose ends from two failed nuclear reactors in South Carolina.

 Most Read Stories